PX4/PX4-Devguide/simulation-gazebo.md

 pxh> commander takeoff
 ```

-Joystick or thumb-joystick support is available through QGroundControl (QGC).
+> ** Note ** Joystick or thumb-joystick support is available through QGroundControl (QGC).
 To use manual input, put the system in a manual flight mode (e.g. POSCTL, position control).
 Enable the thumb joystick from the QGC preferences menu.

 ## Extending and Customizing

 To extend or customize the simulation interface, edit the files in the `Tools/sitl_gazebo` folder.
 The code is available on the [sitl_gazebo repository](https://github.com/px4/sitl_gazebo) on Github.

-The build system enforces the correct GIT submodules, including the simulator.
+> ** Note ** The build system enforces the correct GIT submodules, including the simulator.
 It will not overwrite changes in files in the directory.

 ## Interfacing to ROS